-Young Life Youth Ministry (all regions and delivery systems).
+Young Life Youth Ministry (San Diego/ St. Paul - M.Div., M.A.M.P.).
 The Young Life Youth Ministry concentration is intended for students who are concurrently involved in the Young Life organization.
 Young Life courses approved for transfer to Bethel Seminary to meet requirements for this concentration include DC635YL Foundations of Incarnational Youth Ministry; DC636YL Life of Christ: Communicating Christ to Adolescent Culture; ML/SP612YL Leadership I, ML613YL Leadership II; and PC607YL Pastoral Counseling.
-The Young Life concentration in the M.Div. comprises any four of these courses taken in addition to the 75 credits of the M.Div. core, electives, Senior Integrative Seminar, and Supervised Ministry.
+The Young Life concentration in the M.Div. is comprised of any four of these courses taken in addition to the 63 credits of the M.Div. core, two free electives, Senior Integrative Seminar, and Supervised Ministry.
+The Young Life concentration in the M.A.M.P. is comprised of any four of these courses taken in addition to all other degree requirements.